Czechoslovakian Wolfdog

-The Czechoslovakian Wolfdog (československý vlčák, československý vlčiak, Tschechoslowakischer Wolfhund) is a wolf-dog breed that began as an experiment conducted in Czechoslovakia in 1955.
+The Czechoslovakian Wolfdog (československý vlčák, československý vlčiak, Tschechoslowakischer Wolfhund) is a breed of wolfdog that began as an experiment conducted in Czechoslovakia in 1955 by colonel Karel Hartl together with known and respected cynologist Dr. Heiri Machat.
+The breed was known as Czech Wolfdog (český vlčák, český vlčiak) until 1982.

 After initially breeding working line German Shepherds with Carpathian grey wolves, a plan was worked out to create a breed that would have the temperament, pack mentality, and trainability of the German Shepherd and the strength, physical build and stamina of the Carpathian wolf.
 The breed were originally used as Border patrol dogs but were later also used in search and rescue, Schutzhund sport, tracking, herding, agility, obedience, hunting, and drafting in Europe and the United States.

 It was officially recognized as a national breed in Czechoslovakia in 1982, and was officially recognised as a breed by Fédération Cynologique Internationale (FCI) in 1989.

+The breed entered Miscellaneous Status with the American Kennel Club in June 2024.
+The Czechoslovakian Vlciak Club of America is recognized as the AKC National Breed Club (Parent Club) for the breed in the United States.

 History

 In 1955, Karel Hartl began to consider crossing a Carpathian grey wolf with a German Shepherd (Deutscher Schäferhund, německý ovčák, nemecký ovčiak) as a scientific experiment in the military kennels in Czechoslovakia.
-A few years later, however, the idea was born to establish a new breed.
-The first hybrids of a female wolf named Brita and a male German Shepherd named Cézar were born on 26 May 1958 in Libějovice.
+The first hybrids of a female wolf named Brita and a male German Shepherd named Cézar were born on 26 May 1958 in Libějovice, Czechoslovakia (modern-day Czech Republic).

 Puppies of the first generation resembled the wolf in appearance and behavior.
 Their upbringing was difficult; training was possible, but the results hardly matched the effort.
-In adulthood, they were again bred with German Shepherds, decreasing the proportion of wolf blood to 6.25% in the fourth generation.
+In adulthood, they were again bred with German Shepherds, decreasing the proportion of wolf blood to 6.25% by the fourth generation.
 Most individuals of the third and fourth generations were able to attend a normal course and could be placed in service performance.
 Compared with dogs they had better navigational skills, night vision, hearing, and sense of smell.
 In tests of endurance, hybrids finished the entire 100 km route without being exhausted.

 A lecture by Hartl, "Results of crossing wolves with dogs", brought major attention at the World Dog Show held in June 1965 in Brno and in Prague at the annual meeting of the Fédération Cynologique Internationale (FCI) and the International Cynologic Congress.
 In the following year, Ing.
 Hartl compiled a draft standard of a new dog breed.
 Mating of the wolf Brita with the German Shepherd Kurt then created the basis of a second line.
 A third line was made by joining the wolf Argo with the female German Shepherd Astra from the SNB.
 In 1977, a third-generation hybrid female named Xela of the border guards was covered by the wolf Sarika; he also mated with the female Orta of the border guards.